SigmaWe/SmartCommand/queryCollectionServer/README.md

 # How to develop locally?

-The query collection server and the plug-in itself can and should be developed separately, so this README file will focus on how to set up and develop the query collection server locally.
+The query collection server and the plug-in can and should be developed separately, so this README file will focus on how to set up and develop the query collection server locally.

 1. Download and install the latest docker desktop from [the docker website](https://www.docker.com/products/docker-desktop/)